Community Benefits and Health Assessment

 Each year, Harrington HealthCare works in conjunction with the Massachusetts Hospital Association and the Attorney General's office to produce a Community Benefits Report, which highlights the previous fiscal year's services, outreach and education to our most deserving populations.
 Our programs are a collaboration of medical services within the hospital, as well as outside organizations and businesses that share the desire to help educate and prevent chronic diseases and reduce health disparities.

 The mission of Harrington HealthCare is to build healthier communities by providing education and outreach for identified health deficits through collaborative initiatives and programs.

 In accordance with the AG guidelines, a Health Assessment must be produced every three years to ensure the proper populations are receiving the necessary medical care and education.
-In late 2009, Harrington recognized the need to update our assesmment data and community information from previous study.
-A seven-member committee was organized in October 2009.
+In 2013, Harrington recognized the need to update our assesmment data and community information from previous study.
+A five member committee was organized in early 2013.
 The group's leadership came from the Harrington Marketing Department.
-Members ranged from those in the medical field to community liaisons and town/league representatives, including current Harrington Hospital Board Member.
-Meetings were held approximately once per month from January-December 2010.
+Members represented community liaisons, health professionals and town/league representatives, including current Harrington Hospital Board Member.
+Meetings were held from January to December.

-Results of the HNA can be viewed by clicking on this link (2 MB PDF).
+Results of the HNA can be viewed by clicking on the links below